rbnishant/ICOTokens/README.md

 5. Change the `token address(tokenAddress)` in the `2_deploy_contracts.js`(migrations->2_deploy_contracts.js) file.
 This address will be used to set the token address in the airdrop contract.

 6. Run command `npm run compile`.
-This command will compile the airdrop.
+This command will compile the airdrop contract.

 7. Run command `npm run migrate-mainnet`.
 This command will deploy the airdrop contract to the mainnet and you will get the airdrop contract address in the console.